jordanvolz/lolpop/README.md

 1. **Modularity is a first class design concept**.
 Design a system where parts can easily be interchanged as needed.
 2. **The system is endlessly extensible**.
 If you want to code, you can code.
 Provide a simple process to extend functionality in the system.
 3. **Layers of abstraction provide accessibility**.
 Layers of abstraction allow users to build workflows without getting lots in implementation details.
-Users can likewise turn gnarly code into something that others can simply
+Users can likewise turn gnarly code into something that others can simply leverage in their own workflows (even without code!).
 3. **Provide a declarative experience**.
 Moving from development workflows to production/automated workflows can often be clumsy in ML.
 Having a well-trodden path for a declarative experience smooths out the difficulty here.
 4. **Make writing and executing tests on workflows easy**.
 Things often go off the rails.
 Design a system that expects failures and makes it easy to test and catch problem before they get into production.
 5. **Provide a logical implementation on CI/CD or ML Delivery platform**.
 Make it easy to be "environment aware" and straightforward integrations into production tooling.